drts01/notes/stackedit/presentations/2020-py-env.md

 Python did not always have packaging.
 It has taken time for Python to evolve tools to address dependencies and project isolation.
 Unfortunately, there is still not a standard prescribed solution.

-Combining my years of experiences with Python and the recommendation of the Python Packaging Authority (Py
+includes recommendations of the Python Packaging Authority (PyPA),